teifip/gke-demo/docs/cleaning.md

 - The persistent disk used for InfluxDB is billed depending on size and speed.
 See pricing details [here](https://cloud.google.com/compute/pricing).
 A standard 20GB disk costs $0.8 per month;
 - Google Cloud Storage pricing and Google Key Management Service pricing are specified [here](https://cloud.google.com/storage/pricing) and [here](https://cloud.google.com/kms/pricing), respectively.
 The corresponding costs should be negligible for the demo.

-If you want to collect temperature data for one full day, you should be ready to incur in a $3 charge to your account.
+You should be ready to incur in a $3 charge to your account if you want to collect temperature data for one full day.

 ### Deleting all billed resources